meteor/meteor/content/security.md

 For the uninitiated, this means all of your HTTP requests should go over HTTPS, and all websocket data should be sent over WSS.

-Yes, Meteor does hash your password on the client before sending it over the wire, but hashing a password in this way provides only minimal security, and someone who intercepts that sent password will be able to, with time, decode it into the actual password.
-That's why passwords in the database are _salted_ - a random string is appended to the password before hashing.
-It is not possible to do this on the client, so the passwords sent over the wire are not secure even though they are hashed.
-The only way to secure that transfer is by using SSL.
+Yes, Meteor does hash your password or login token on the client before sending it over the wire, but that only prevents an attacker from figuring out your password - it doesn't prevent them from logging in as you, since they could just send the hashed password to the server to log in!
+No matter how you slice it, logging in requires the client to send sensitive data  to the server, and the only way to secure that transfer is by using SSL.
+Note that the same issue is present when using cookies for authentication in a normal HTTP web application, so any app that needs to reliably identify users should be running on SSL.

 You can ensure that any unsecured connection to your app redirects to a secure connection by adding the `force-ssl` package.